mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/release-notes/index.md

 model: ../data.yml
 ---

-# DC/OS Monitoring v.1.4.0 was released on 29, October 2020
+# DC/OS Monitoring v.1.4.0 was released on 1, September 2020

 ## New features